WP Engine: My Pros and Cons of WP Engine Hosting Speed Up Website

 Speed and Performance

-They do not even permit caching plugins on their installs because they have actually such a tailored caching setup.
+They don’t even permit caching plugins on their installs due to the fact that they have actually such a customized caching setup.

 If you are trying to get top speeds without messing with layered caching plugins ” the WP Engine does exactly that.

 Client support has actually been a core part of WP Engine’s pitch because they were founded.
 After all, they are actually selling more of a service (ie, handled hosting) than a product (ie, hosting).
 It makes good sense for them to put a big emphasis on support.

 Here’s a screenshot from one of my first contacts with support back in 2012: